-Here are three key reasons that assuming 3 percent growth is a fiscally irresponsible budget gimmick:
+Here are three key reasons why assuming 3 percent growth is a fiscally irresponsible budget gimmick.

-1) Sustained 3 percent growth is significantly above expectations of economists.
+1) Three percent growth is significantly above the expectations of economists.

 No current nonpartisan forecast assumes anything close to 3 percent growth over the next decade.
-Projections from public and private institutions, including the Congressional Budget Office (CBO), the Federal Reserve, and the consensus of the country’s top economic forecasters all conclude that annual GDP growth will average less than 2 percent per year over the next decade.
-In fact, even the most bullish analysts only project an average annual GDP growth of 2.2 percent over that period, topping out at 2.3 percent in 2027.
-While sustained 3 percent growth is an admirable goal, it is not a realistic expectation.
+Projections from public and private institutions, including the Congressional Budget Office (CBO), the Federal Reserve, and the consensus of the country’s top economic forecasters, all conclude that annual GDP growth will average less than 2 percent per year over the next decade.
+In fact, even the most bullish analysts only project an average annual GDP growth of 2.2 percent over that period, topping out at 2.3 percent in 2026 and 2027.
+While sustained 3 percent growth is an admirable goal, it is not a realistic expectation at present.

 2) Based on history, sustained 3 percent economic growth for a decade would be unprecedented.